-Early in pregnancy, hormone changes affect your stomach and bowels, causing more gas and, sometimes, constipation.
+Early in pregnancy, hormone changes affect your stomach and bowels, causing more gas and, in some women, constipation.
 Later, the pressure of the baby on your intestines can interfere with moving the bowels.
 All the usual diet and exercise remedies for these problems also help when you are pregnant.
 Drink plenty of fluids, get enough exercise, and make sure you have fiber in your diet.

-- If needed, you may take a stool softener, such as Colace (docusate sodium) or a fiber supplement like Metamucil or Fibercon. - Please talk with your provider about whether taking a laxative is right for you. - Kegel exercises (described in the Staying Fit During Pregnancy section of this packet) can sometimes help if you have problems with gas. - Gentle heat to the abdomen may help with gas.
+If needed, you may take a stool softener, such as Colace, or Metamucil.
+Please talk with your provider about whether taking a laxative is right for you.
+Kegel exercises (described in the Staying Fit During Pregnancy section of this packet) can sometimes help if you have problems with gas.Gentle heat to the abdomen may help with gas.